-Feminista Social Club is a black and brown run feminist space that centers intersectional gender equity and justice.
-It was created by two good buds , Jasmine Magaña and Amber Dennis in Buffalo, back in 2015, as a monthly event .
-We have since moved on to different cities (Durham and New York) , but still consider Feminista a place for creative production, collaboration, and community building whether it be physical or digital .
-Check out some of our past, present and future below – along with some of our individual projects:
+Feminista Social Club was a black and brown run feminist space created by two good buds, Jasmine Magaña and Amber Dennis.
+Started in 2015 as a monthly event in Buffalo, NY, it centered intersectional gender equity and justice.
+We have since moved on to different cities (Durham and New York) , but still consider Feminista a place for creative production, collaboration, and community building whether it be physical or digital.
+Check out some of our past projects (by ourselves, together and with other partners) below:

 Catalog entry for Lingfei Zhao’s Resistance.
 Zhao’s work was featured in Forging American: Art in the Workings of an Asian American Rust Belt, an exhibition curated by Natalie Fleming & Van Tran Nguyen at Big Orbit Gallery: A CEPA Gallery Project Space in Buffalo, NY.